ubaxeeycabdullaahi/CODSOFT/README.md

 - **Sales Media Prediction**:
      - Description: This project involves predicting sales outcomes based on advertising expenditures across TV, Radio, and Newspaper.
 The goal is to develop a predictive model that quantifies the impact of each media channel on total sales.

-      - Technologies Used: Python, Pandas, NumPy, Scikit-learn, Matplotlib.
+    - Technologies Used: Python, Pandas, Scikit-learn, Matplotlib.